exadel-inc/esl/src/modules/esl-share/README.md

 #### Attributes cascading

-If you need to use URL and title overrides within any parts of the page to share using the `share-url` and `share-title` attributes, you don't need to write these attributes on each button.
+If you want to utilize URL and title overrides within any parts of the page to share using the `share-url` and `share-title` attributes, there's no need to write these attributes on each button.
 You can write them once on the root element of the part for which these values are valid.
-You can do this on the body of the document if you want to override the values for the entire document.
+Alternatively, if you want to override the values for the entire document, you can set them on the body of the HTML document.

 The principle of cascading is similar to CSS variables.
 The value is searched from the element and up the tree to the document body itself.
 If the attribute is not found in parent elements, the default value is used.